edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:function:: cal::time_get(dt: cal::local_time, el: str) -> float64

-    Returns the element of a :eql:type:`cal::local_time` type by a name.
+    Returns the element of a :eql:type:`cal::local_time` given a unit name.

-    The :eql:type:`cal::local_time` scalar has the following elements available for extraction:
+    You may pass any of these unit names for *el*:

     ``'midnightseconds'``,
     ``'hour'``,